-The Blue Hole of Belize, or The Great Blue Hole (as coined by British scuba diver and author Ned Middleton in his book "Ten Years Underwater" in 1988) is one of the most astonishing dive sites to be found anywhere on earth.
+The Great Blue Hole (as coined by British scuba diver and author Ned Middleton in his book "Ten Years Underwater" in 1988) is one of the most astonishing dive sites to be found anywhere on earth.
 It is unique in that it is the only blue hole that can be seen from space with the naked eye!
 Many earthly bound, influential men of our time have paid homage to Belize’s famous atoll.
 In 1836, Charles Darwin, world-renowned biologist-evolutionist, proclaimed the reef to be, "…the richest and most remarkable coral reefs in the western Caribbean".

 It is located in the center of the 27 miles (43 km) Lighthouse Reef, and about halfway between Half Moon Caye in the south and Northern Caye.
 This dive site is one of the furthest offshore, approximately 44 miles (70 km) due east of Ambergris Caye.
 Full day, 3-tank trips are available from resorts, or one can enjoy the more leisurely pace of diving the Blue Hole and Lighthouse Reef from one of our recommended Belize liveaboards.

 The area is protected from fishing as it is the centerpiece of The Blue Hole Natural Monument Marine Park.
 It is over over 980 ft (300m) across at the rim and the Cambrian Foundation measured the hole’s depth at 406 ft (124m) in 1997.
 The sapphire blue, spectacular circular site is only accessible by 2 narrow channels.
 Otherwise it is completely surrounded by coral reef.
 The reef around the rim is only a few feet below the surface and colored by anemones, elkhorn, starlet and club finger corals - an excellent site for snorkeling but that's not what we're here for ...